TheTexta/obsidian-main/Psychology/Social Psychology/Primacy Effect.md

+#flashcards
-The first impression and predetermined view of a person defines the way you perceive them.
+The primacy effect::The first impression and predetermined view of a person defines the way you perceive them.